Perfectionist

 default: false

 When true, the rule will not sort the members of an enum if there is an empty line between them.
-This can be useful for keeping logically separated groups of members in their defined order.
+This helps maintain the defined order of logically separated groups of members.

 enum Enum {